Tom Konrad, Ph.D., CFA

 - JuiceBox 40A: $499 at eMotorWerks

 The least expensive 40A charging station available.
 Maximum current can be set by adjusting trim-pots inside the enclosure.
-Not safety certified, the company says they expect UL certification in March 2017.
+UL listed in 2017.

 - JuiceBox Pro 40A and Pro 75A: $599 and $899 at eMotorWerks

 Full-featured, high-power charging stations at a low price.
 Wi-fi enabled.
 Can be adjusted with a smartphone app to charge at any lower current required.
-Not safety certified, the company says they expect UL certification in March 2017.
+UL Listed in 2017.

 (prices include shipping)